Peter Higgs: Higgs Centre for Theoretical Physics

 On 6 July 2012, Edinburgh University announced a new centre named after Professor Higgs to support future research in theoretical physics.
 The Higgs Centre for Theoretical Physics brings together scientists from around the world to seek "a deeper understanding of how the universe works".
-The centre is currently based within the James Clerk Maxwell Building, home of the University's School of Physics and Astronomy and the iGEM 2015 team (ClassAfiED).
+The centre is currently based within the James Clerk Maxwell Building, home of the university's School of Physics and Astronomy and the iGEM 2015 team (ClassAfiED).
 The university has also established a chair of theoretical physics in the name of Peter Higgs.

 Nobel Prize in Physics

-On 8 October 2013, it was announced that Higgs and François Englert would share the 2013 Nobel Prize in Physics "for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles", and which recently was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN’s Large Hadron Collider".
-Higgs admits he had gone out to avoid the media attention so he was informed he had been awarded the prize by an ex-neighbour on his way home, since he did not have a mobile phone.
+On 8 October 2013, it was announced that Higgs and François Englert would share the 2013 Nobel Prize in Physics "for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles, and which recently was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN's Large Hadron Collider".
+Higgs admitted he had gone out to avoid the media attention so he was informed he had been awarded the prize by an ex-neighbour on his way home, since he did not have a mobile phone.

+In November 2025, it was reported that Higgs had left his Nobel Prize medal to Edinburgh University in his will.

-Companion of Honour
+Member of the Order of the Companions of Honour

-Higgs turned down a knighthood in 1999, but in 2012 he accepted membership of The Order of the Companion of Honour.
-He later said that he only accepted the order because he was wrongly assured that the award was the gift of the Queen alone.
+Higgs turned down a knighthood in 1999, but in 2012, he accepted membership of the Order of the Companions of Honour.
+He later said that he only accepted the order because he was wrongly assured that the award was in the gift of the Queen alone.
 He also expressed cynicism towards the honours system, and the way the system "is used for political purposes by the government in power".
 The order confers no title or precedence, but recipients of the order are entitled to use the post-nominal letters CH.
 In the same interview he also stated that when people ask what the CH after his name stands for, he replies "it means I'm an honorary Swiss."
 He received the order from the Queen at an investiture at Holyrood House on 1 July 2014.

-Honorary Degrees
+Honorary degrees

-Higgs has been awarded honorary degrees from the following institutions:
+Higgs was awarded honorary degrees from the following institutions: